 As you can see in our bulldog example above.

-In addition to which, many pedigree dog breeds, due to being isolated from other dogs for many generations, have have too small a population size for good genetic health.
+In addition to which, many pedigree dog breeds, have have too small a population size for good genetic health.

 Small populations are a known factor for increased risk of health issues.